 With the right support Noel and team will progress to feel shame about the situation, so later they can feel obliged to resolve it.
 With persistence, they will reach the 5% of teams and individuals that really become responsible for their work and lives.

 So now that we have a possible tool to resolve this vicious cycle, we can learn how to use it.
 We can learn to identify the most influential dysfunction in the team, and to apply the right tools to reflect it, and to take actions to address it.

 The question that remains is – who?
 Who in the above situation can use the right keys to unlock this entanglement?
 To stop the vicious cycle?

 Of course, it would be best if Noel took control over the situation, rather than over the people.
 After all, you cannot manage people, you can lead people instead.

 What about Jeff?
 The leader without authority?
 The Scrum Master?
 What were you done if you were in his place?

-If you are the Jeff of your team, and would like to learn more how to stop vicious cycles like these, you are welcome to register for an Advanced Scrum Master workshop.
-You will learn and practice, in "lab conditions", multiple ways to deal with complex team situations, and try them out.
+If you are the Jeff of your team, and would like to learn more how to stop vicious cycles like these, you are welcome to register for a Scrum Master Weekworkshop.
+You will learn and practice, in “lab conditions”, multiple ways to deal with complex team situations, and try them out.
 You will get a chance to practice with members of other organizations like yours, who are dealing with dilemmas like yours.